Appraisals: How Do They Play into Buying a Home?

 The Canadian real estate market is in flux right now, and Victoria is no different.
 We’re seeing prices continue to rise with inventory still falling short of meeting demand.
 On top of that, the federal government has introduced mortgage rule changes to try and combat the ignited real estate markets, including how appraisals work.
+Appraisals are becoming common for almost every home purchase in Victoria right now, as values and purchase price don’t always correlate.

 Who Orders Appraisals?